-Current Aviation Hazard Maps will be posted for viewing.
+Current Aviation Hazard Maps Does that need to be capitalized? will be posted for viewing.
 In addition these maps will also be posted at LIFC dispatch office and all aviation bases within the SCOFMP.
 Hard copies of the current Hazard Map may be acquired from the local UAO, Air Tactical Group Supervisor (ATGS) and LIFC dispatch.
 Electronic PDF versions of the current maps are available.
 Contents of the Aviation Hazard Map will include but not limited to the following:

 - Military Training Routes and Operating Area’s (MTR’s/MOA’s)